kyle1320/kylecutler-com-static/README.md

 Right now, the only entry points are `site.js` and a few files in the `standalone/` folder.
 The idea behind this is that most pages on the site will include `site.js`, while any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.

-Each bundle will be transpiled to ES5 using the Babel `env` preset.
+Each bundle will be transpiled to ES5 using Typescript (including JS files).

 In addition, the name `__DEBUG__` can be used to determine whether the code is running in a development or production environment.
 It can be used to allow conditional compilation of code, when used in the following way: